-Just a few weeks ago I flew the exact same model of a B737 MAX from Antananarivo (Madagascar) to Addis Abeba.
+Just a few weeks ago, I flew the exact same model of a B737 MAX from Antananarivo (Madagascar) to Addis Abeba.
 The plane that had such a tragic accident was registered under ET-AVJ.
-I flew the exact same model delivered just a few weeks earlier from Boeing in Seattle with registration ET – AVI (yes just one letter difference!).
+I flew the exact same model delivered just a few weeks earlier from Boeing in Seattle with registration ET – AVI (yes, just one letter difference!).

 Crazy similarities between the Lion Air JT610 crash

-Just a few days before my flight, Lion Air JT610 crashed into the Java Sea (on October 29th) shortly after takeoff so I felt quite uneasy about my flight, especially at takeoff.
-From the preliminary findings it seemed the pilots ‘fought’ the plane’s computer during takeoff.
-What exactly happened isn’t yet clear but as with most air crash accidents, there are multiple factors at play.
-However, I had the feeling that the 737MAX was too automated for the pilots, during the critical first minutes of a flight, and they simply could not override the autopilot to enable the plane to behave sensibly.
+Just a few days before my flight, Lion Air JT610 crashed into the Java Sea (on October 29th) shortly after takeoff, so I felt quite uneasy about my flight, especially at takeoff.
+From the preliminary findings, it seemed the pilots ‘fought’ the plane’s computer during takeoff.
+What exactly happened isn’t yet clear, but as with most air crash accidents, there are multiple factors at play.
+However, I had the feeling that the 737MAX was too automated for the pilots during the critical first minutes of a flight, and they simply could not override the autopilot to enable the plane to behave sensibly.

-Boeing had issued a ‘safety bulletin’ just before my flight that asked airlines to review their safety procedures regarding the 737 MAX, also concerning, but I had booked and paid for my flight so on I went!
+Boeing had issued a ‘safety bulletin’ just before my flight that asked airlines to review their safety procedures regarding the 737 MAX, also concerning, but I had booked and paid for my flight, so on I went!

 Actually, I picked up a brilliant fare for this flight.
 It was such a great deal and didn’t involve messing around with airline miles.
 It was a simple, book it before it’s gone rate.

 Since these mistake fares and crazy deals are so hard to predict and are bookable only for a few minutes or hours at a time, you will need a dedicated service like Mighty Travels Premium to be notified of this kind of rate.
 Mighty Travels Premium which specializes in heavily discounted fares and mistake fares (up to 90% off!).
-Get a FREE trial here.
+Get a free trial here.

 I have been on Ethiopian Airlines at least a dozen times and always felt the airline does a good job adhering to regulations, sometimes a bit too much.
-The ground operations and crew operate more like a Chinese airline with a complete adherence to rules.
+The ground operations and crew operate more like a Chinese airline with complete adherence to rules.
 This is very different from most airlines in Sub-Saharan Africa.
-However (justified or not) I never felt that the crew had an enormous amount of experience.
+However (justified or not), I never felt that the crew had an enormous amount of experience.
 I always felt they were eager and disciplined but might not possess the years of knowledge that, say, a British Airways pilot has in flying a plane.

-Ethiopian Airlines is new to Antananarivo and has been moving their 737MAX to service the destination as they couldn’t fill their 787’s with passengers for the 5x weekly flight.
+Ethiopian Airlines is new to Antananarivo and has been moving their 737MAX to service the destination as they couldn’t fill their 787s with passengers for the 5x weekly flight.

 Since I was a Business Class passenger, I used the airport lounge, which can only be described as a ‘dungeon’.
-This isn’t Ethiopian Airlines’ fault necessarily but I was hoping for something that is closer to an international standard lounge.
+This isn’t Ethiopian Airlines’ fault necessarily, but I was hoping for something that is closer to an international standard lounge.
 No such luck at ‘Tana airport.
-There is a new terminal being built which will hopefully feature a better lounge experience as well.
+There is a new terminal being built, which will hopefully feature a better lounge experience as well.

-Once boarding was announced it was quick and well organized (you actually walk along the apron area to your plane even for big planes as there are no jet bridges).
+Once boarding was announced, it was quick and well organized (you actually walk along the apron area to your plane, even for big planes, as there are no jet bridges).

 Ethiopian Airlines uses the Thales inflight entertainment system that provides (just a few) movies and shows on your tablet.
-There is no satellite WiFi installed (yet).
+There is no satellite Wi-Fi installed (yet).

 The flight attendants spoke fluent English and were quite warm and helpful.
 It helped that the Business Class cabin was just 40% full (Economy was 100% full).

-After takeoff, I was surprised by how good the catering and drinks menu and service has become on Ethiopian Airlines.
+After takeoff, I was surprised by how good the catering and drinks menu and service have become on Ethiopian Airlines.
 The food and the ‘airplane coffee’ were downright delicious (and I’m definitely a picky eater and coffee drinker).

-It is very tragic that indeed an Ethiopian Airlines 737 MAX has crashed now and 159 people have been killed.
+It is very tragic that, indeed, an Ethiopian Airlines 737 MAX has crashed now, and 159 people have been killed.